bthate/genocide/README.rst

 jurisdiction over such crimes committed on the territory of a State that has accepted the jurisdiction of the Court or by a national of such State( Article 12) or  where the Security Council refers the situation to the Court (Atricle 13).
-In the light of these requirements, you communication still appears, after careful re-examination, to relate to matters outside the jurisdiction of the Court."
+In the light of these requirements, your communication still appears, after careful re-examination, to relate to matters outside the jurisdiction of the Court."